srackham/drake/README.md

 - File tasks and non-file tasks.
 - Drake API functions for defining, registering and running tasks.

-**NOTE**: This is a development release and will be subject to breaking changes until 1.0 (search the Git commit log for `BREAKING CHANGE`).
-A 1.0 production release will follow once Deno has reached 1.0.
-If you get TypeScript compilation errors try reloading the Deno cache, for example: `deno cache -r Drakefile.ts`

-Tested with Deno 1.0.0-rc3 running on Ubuntu 18.04.
+Tested with Deno 1.0.0 running on Ubuntu 18.04.

 ## Drakefiles